-46. The field umpire, shall be the sole judge as to the first sound of the bell rung at the close of each quarter, and shall notify the timekeepers that he has heard the bell by blowing his whistle and holding up his two hands.
-(Altered Council, Nov., 1929.)
+46. The field umpire shall be the sole judge as to the first sound of the bell rung at the close of each quarter and shall notify the timekeepers that he has heard the bell by blowing his whistle and holding up his hand.